 It is pretty tasty, and super simple.
 Like I said before, it’s perfect for anyone that needs a break from cooking but doesn’t want to go the fast food route which will save you some serious money if you add it to your meal planning.

-If you liked this recipe, please make sure to share this post with others that might like it too.
+If you liked this recipe, please make sure to share this post with others that might like it too whether it be via social media, or even sending them a link via email…either way I super alppreciate it.
 Thanks ~Sarah

 Here are links to a few of my other recipes that you’ll also love: